rapka/wordle-list/README.md

 # wordle-list

 A handy compilation of games based on Josh Wardle's Wordle.
-For a new interactive version, [click here](rapka.github.io/wordle-list/)
+For an interactive app version of this list, [click here](rapka.github.io/wordle-list/)

 Feel free to open an issue with bugs, suggestions or corrections!
-See CONTRIBUTING.md for more details.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## Normal Wordle Variants